 There are a lot of opportunities to participate in experiments here at York.
 Every week, there are different studies that you can take part in.
 For instance, sleep studies, EEG studies, computer response-based studies, and many more.
 Not only can you gain experience through participating, but you can also earn course credits or even get some extra cash!

 The researchers are also happy to answer your questions about the experiments, so you can definitely learn a lot through that.
 I know it’s a bit too early to think about your future research topic, but these opportunities can surely inspire you.

-My flatmates in different departments always talk about how they have to go to classes earlier, as they have to find their way to the lecture rooms all over campus.
-The Psychology Department has its own complex – all of the lectures, tutorials, and practicals are in the same place.
+My flatmates in different subjects always talk about how they have to go to classes earlier, as they have to find their way to the lecture rooms all over campus.
+The Psychology Buildings have their own complex – all of the lectures, tutorials, and practicals are in the same place.
 In fact, almost all lectures happen in the same room!
 Everything is in one place, so you won’t have to worry about getting lost.
 Other Psychology students are also more than happy to point you in the right direction.
 Excellent for students who rush to classes last-minute (like me).

 I’ve lived in a metropolitan city for years, with crowded streets and skyscrapers everywhere.
 It’s nice to have a change in environment.
 York is a really cosy place to be.
 When I have free time between lectures, I like to stroll around the campus lake and get some fresh air.

 If you happen to be an animal-lover, or more specifically, a duck/goose-lover, York is the place for you.
 You can get the £1 duck feed from Nisa and feed ducks and geese all over the campus.
 Look out for the University of York one-and-only Longboi!
 If you want to know more about the duck population at York, or simply appreciate some ducks, you can check out the Duck of the Day page.